-Securities held for trading are held primarily for the purpose of being sold in the short term instrument, but for a set of instruments, taking into account the frequency, value, sales schedule in previous years, the reasons for the said sales and the expectations regarding future sales.
+The business model assessment does not depend on the intentions for an individual instrument, but for a set of instruments, taking into account the frequency, value, sales schedule in previous years, the reasons for the said sales and the expectations regarding future sales.
 Infrequent or insignificant sales, or sales close to the asset's maturity, and those motivated by an increase in the credit risk of financial assets or to manage concentration risk, among others, may be compatible with the model of holding assets to receive contractual cash flows.